minvws/nl-covid19-notification-app-backend/README.md

 * Visual Studio 2019
 * Your choice of SQL Server instances
-* Your choice of PostGres instances
+* Your choice of PostgreSQL instances

 ## Supporting local mobile app development